Sulfamethoxazole/ trimethoprim tablets

 - If you have any questions about sulfamethoxazole/trimethoprim tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Sulfamethoxazole/trimethoprim tablets is to be used only by the patient for whom it is prescribed.
+- Sulfamethoxazole/trimethoprim tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.